danimihalca/map_app/README.md

 # MapApp main repository

 ## Description
-Basic map web application for displaying a map, performing a search and calculating a route from an origin point to a search result, built on top of Mapbox's services.
+Basic map web application for displaying a map, performing a search and calculating a route from an origin point to a search result, built on top of Mapbox's services, deployable on AWS or Azure.

 Components:
 - frontend: